SyouTono242/awadalla-lab-conferences/README.md

 ## Computer-Science-ish

-Note that conferences in the computer science list are ordered by h5-index, since conference publications in CS are viewed equally, if not more important (wellllll I personally feel like usually more important), as journal papers.
+Note that conferences in the computer science list are ordered by h5-index, since conference publications in CS are viewed equally, if not more important (wellllll I personally feel like usually more important), than journal papers.

 Values shown were obtained from [Google Scholar Engineering & Computer Science](https://scholar.google.com/citations?view_op=top_venues&hl=en&vq=eng).
 Last updated in May 2025 to cover articles published in 2019-2023.